Anesu-Chimbi/Downloading-OSM-data-in-R/README.md

 - **Process and Analyze Data:** Extracts water body features, simplifies geometries for faster rendering, and calculates areas.
 - **Interactive Visualization:** Creates interactive maps with `leaflet`, featuring water bodies, legends, and scale bars.
 - **Data Storage:** Saves processed water data as shapefiles and GeoJSON files.

+## Shiny App
+- **Interactive Visualization:** Creates an interactive map using leaflet, showing water bodies, legends, and scale bars for any specified location.
+- **User-friendly Interface:** Allows users to input a location and view water bodies on the map.
+- **Data Export Options:** Provides options to download the displayed map as an HTML file or the data as a CSV.
+- **Real-time Processing:** Automatically fetches and processes data from OSM based on user input.
 ## Installation

 To use this project, ensure you have the required R packages installed.
 You can install them using the following commands: